KandaurovF/hw-crm-backend/readme.md

 ## Overview

-This API provides endpoints for managing company sales and retrieving aggregated sales data.
+This is the backend API for a CRM system.
+It provides endpoints to manage companies, sales, promotions, and categories.
 The API is built using Express.js and MongoDB.

 ## Base URL

 http://localhost:4000/api

+## Setup

+To run this project locally:

+1. Clone the repository.
+2. Install dependencies: `npm install` or `yarn`
+3. Create a `.env` file with the necessary environment variables (see `.env.example`).

+## Scripts

+- `npm start`: Start the server.
+- `npm run start:dev`: Start the server in development mode with nodemon.
+- `npm run lint`: Run linting.
+- `npm run lint:fix`: Fix linting errors.

 ## Endpoints